 Learn the fundamentals of (Profile-Based) Adaptive Difficulty Systems in videogames, plus how and why you should (probably) use it.

-One of the earliest examples of a videogame using an adaptive difficulty system I know might be Gradius from 1985.
-Arcade games back in the day were usually very hard, in order to draw players back in for ‘just one more round’ (and just another Dollar).
-Gradius, however, implemented a formula for adapting it’s difficulty based on the players deaths, the current level number, collected power ups, and some more stuff:
+One of the earliest examples I know of a videogame using an adaptive difficulty system might be Gradius from 1985.
+Arcade games back in the day were usually very hard in order to draw players back in for "just one more round" (and just another dollar).
+Gradius, however, implemented a formula for adapting its difficulty based on the players' deaths, the current level number, collected power ups, and some other stuff:

-Another maybe better known example is the PlayStation classic Crash Bandicoot 2: Cortex Strikes Back.
-The idea was to make the game enjoyable and playable for a more casual, broader audience, without compromising the experience for better, more hardcore players.
-The idea was simple: If novice players die a lot of times, just give them an item to prevent immediate death.
+Another, maybe better known, example is the PlayStation classic Crash Bandicoot 2: Cortex Strikes Back.
+The idea was to make the game enjoyable and playable for a more casual, broader audience without compromising the experience for better, more hardcore players.
+The idea was simple: If novice players die a lot, just give them an item to prevent immediate death.

 Ever played Mario Cart?
-Then you might have recognized that you gain the best items off those weapon-boxes if you’re on the last position.
-Further, if you are on the first place, the so called ‘rubber band AI’ might start to take action, unceremoniously overtaking your position.
+Then you might have recognized that you get the best items out of those weapon boxes if you’re in the last position.
+Further, if you are in first place, the so-called "rubber band AI" might start to take action, unceremoniously overtaking your position.

 Besides opening a game to a broader audience, adaptive difficulty in videogames also aims towards keeping players in a state of flow.
-Csikszentmihalyi developed the technical term ‘flow’ in 1975.
-The terms criteria were summarized by Plochberger in 2015: Csikszentmihalyi summarizes it as an experience that is reflection-free, under complete immersion in a smooth-running activity together, in which you still have control over the situation despite its high demands .
+Csikszentmihalyi developed the technical term "flow" in 1975.
+Plochberger summarized the terms criteria in 2015: Csikszentmihalyi summarizes it as a reflection-free experience, under complete immersion in a smooth-running activity together, in which you still have control over the situation despite its high demands .

-Based on Csikszentmihalyi findings, it might be a goal to keep players in a constant state of flow.
-In videogames, a flow state might occur when the game’s difficulty is balanced, so that players are challenged but not overwhelmed, nor underchallenged:
+Based on Csikszentmihalyi's findings, it might be a goal to keep players in a constant state of flow.
+In videogames, a flow state might occur when the game’s difficulty is balanced, so that players are challenged but not overwhelmed or underchallenged.

-That’s all nice and stuff, but I thought this post is about a Profile-Based Adaptive Difficulty System?!
+That’s all nice and stuff, but I thought this post was about a profile-based adaptive difficulty system!

 Got me.
 Let’s move on.

 An adaptive difficulty system alters the difficulty for varying reasons.
 There are a lot of different systems trying to achieve adaptive difficulty through different approaches.
-One approach I was interested in while writing my Bachelor thesis is the Profile-Based Adaptive Difficulty System (from now on called ‘PADS’).
-Much smarter people developed a PADS in 2010, to enhance the gaming experience:
+One approach I was interested in while writing my bachelor's thesis is the profile-based adaptive difficulty system (from now on called "PADS").
+Much smarter people developed a PADS in 2010 to enhance the gaming experience:

 In the above example, the player is assigned to one of the previously selected profiles.
 This is done by querying the relevant information for the game (more on that later down below).
-The authors point out that the content components of the profile as well as the process of collecting the the data-profile can be chosen in varying ways depending on the genre of the game.
+The authors point out that the components of the profile as well as the process of collecting the profile can be chosen in varying ways depending on the genre of the game.

-In the PADS version, players were asked on how much experience they have playing videogames.
-Next, they were asked about their goal of why they play videogames in general.
+In the PADS version, players were asked how much experience they have playing video games.
+Next, they were asked about their goal and why they play videogames in general.

 Some pictures of the game I made in Godot: